hovhannisyangevorg/MicroCLI/README.md

 ## 🤷🏻 About

-> _Minishell is a simple UNIX-like command-line shell implementation .
+> _MicroCLI is a simple UNIX-like command-line shell implementation .
 This project aims to introduce students to the fundamentals of operating systems and processes by developing a basic shell application._

 For detailed information, refer to the [**subject of this project**](https://github.com/hovhannisyangevorg/Minishell/blob/main/en.subject.pdf).